Tableau Stabilization and Lattice Paths: Acknowledgements

 \section{Acknowledgements}

-This research was primarily conducted during the Summer 2020 High School Math Camp at Texas State University.
+This research was primarily conducted during the 2020 Honors Summer Math Camp at Texas State University.
 The authors gratefully acknowledge the support from the camp and also thank Texas State University for providing support and a great working environment.
+We would also like to thank the reviewer for their helpful comments and for pointing out relevant references.